lgandersen/illithid/README.md

-mindflayer
+Illithid
 =====

-A recreation project playing around with jails and docker-like orchestration.
+A recreational project playing around with jails and docker-like container management.

 Build
 -----